-To make it easier to find related modules, the machine learning tools in Machine Learning Studio are grouped by these categories.
+To make it easier to find related modules, the machine learning tools in Machine Learning Studio (classic) are grouped by these categories.

 Use these modules to convert data to one of the formats used by other machine learning tools or formats.